 - Also, getting distracted in work other than ‘full-time’ job search

-- Applying to wrong jobs, applying to the right jobs with wrong resume (which doesn’t match your experience highlighted in resume), not applying on a consistent basis till you end up getting a job
+- Applying to wrong jobs, applying to the right jobs with the wrong resume (which doesn’t match your experience highlighted in the resume), not applying on a consistent basis till you end up getting a job

 - Not staying up-to-date with developments, for instance, Robotics Process Automation, Data Analytics etc.

 "Having a Canadian CPA Qualification can be an added advantage?"

 Upon my interactions with recruiters, I realized that there is a good understanding of CA certification and Indian / Dubai experience.
 However NOT having local experience and designation, can be a major salary negotiating factor for the first job.

 Having a certification complementing your experience or your passion certainly helps, in my case, CIA certification aided my profile.

 We have to convey the adaptability and clarity in the concepts and basics of our field knowledge, whenever the opportunity presents.

 “Salary and finance roles which are in great demand in Canada?